AFDudley/ios-interact-mcp/docs/architecture.md

 ## Overview

-The iOS Interact MCP Server provides a bridge between MCP clients (like Claude Desktop) and iOS simulators/devices on macOS.
+The iOS Interact MCP Server provides a bridge between MCP clients (like Claude Desktop) and iOS simulators on macOS.
 It uses native macOS tools and the Vision framework for UI automation.

 ## Core Components